CodeXSky/Notes/Loading-Files-to-PostGIS-(PostGIS).md

 USING gist
 (the_geom );
 ```
 * Then you need to actually copy the csv file into the table.
-In the database do: `\copy table_name(field1,field2,field3,etc,etc) FROM `path/to/file.csv` DELIMITERS ',' CSV HEADER`.
+In the database do: `\copy table_name(field1,field2,field3,etc,etc) FROM 'path/to/file.csv' DELIMITERS ',' CSV HEADER;`.
 * You can check that the file was imported by printing some of the columns: `SELECT column_name FROM table_name;`.
 * The last step is to populate the geometry field based on the lat and lon:
 ```sql